kaveesha-neth/kaveesha-neth/README.md

 - **Open Source Contributions**: Actively contributing to open-source projects and helping the community.

 ## 💼 Currently Working On:
-- Developing a **Personal Finance Tracker** using Python and Tkinter.
 - Exploring **IoT** applications and integration with everyday technology.
 - Contributing to **data science** and **machine learning** open-source projects.